kpath1999/causal-irl/kausar/project-goals.md

-Based on your proposed approach and evaluation plan, I can suggest several scripts to help you accomplish your objectives using CausalWorld.
 Here are some ideas with code snippets:

 1. Creating Demonstrations